Macropygia

 Macropygia is a genus of bird in the pigeon and dove family Columbidae.
 The genus is one of three genera known as cuckoo-doves.
 They are long tailed, range between 27 and 45 cm in length and have brown plumage.
-The genus ranges from India and China through Indonesia and the Philippines to Vanuatu and Australia.
+The genus now ranges from India and China through Indonesia and the Philippines to Vanuatu and Australia, though they originated from North and South America.

-The genus Macropygia was introduced in 1837 by the English naturalist William John Swainson.
+The genus Macropygia was introduced in 1837 by the English naturalist William Swainson.
 The name combines the Ancient Greek makros meaning "long" or "deep" and "-pugios" meaning "-rumped").
 The type species is the brown cuckoo-dove (Macropygia phasianella).

 The genus contains the following 15 species: